Emote Wall

 🔍Source Code🔍 Public Domain

-A home-made emote wall browser source overlay that simultaneously works with Twitch.TV, Kick, and YouTube Livestreams, supporting animated Twitch emotes, BetterTTV, FrankerFaceZ, 7TV, and Emoji (v15.1)!
+A home-made emote wall browser source overlay that simultaneously works with Twitch.TV, Kick, YouTube, and LFG Livestreams, supporting animated Twitch emotes, BetterTTV, FrankerFaceZ, 7TV, and Emoji (v15.1)!
 Kappagen command and event triggers are also available, with advanced configuration capabilities.

 You may either use the configuration wizard or download the emote wall directly and make changes in your favorite text editor.
 The emote wall overlay supports a range of customized animation styles, as well as kappagens which can be triggered by a myriad of events, custom commands, or even channel point redeems.